CyVerse-learning-materials/foss-2020/getting_started/agenda.rst

       - a basic understanding of `git <https://git-scm.com/>`_
     * -
       - 14:00-15:00
-      - The Research Object I: Documentation (Swetnam)
+      - Key Concepts: Documentation (Swetnam)
-      - Wikis, ReadTheDocs, Bookdown, etc.
+      -  ReadTheDocs, Bookdown, Wikis
-      - Create public facing documentation for internal and external use
+      - Create documentation for internal and public use
     * -
       - 15:00-15:20
       - Break